FreshPorts/host-init/README.md

     # if you haven't already, do the Ansible configuration outlines in
     # [Ansible.md](Ansible.md)

+    #
+    # use pg_hba.conf file as a template for additiions to the
+    # pg_hba.conf file on the PostgreSQL server.
+    # Look in roles/postgresql-server/templates/hosts/SERVERNAME/pg_hba.conf.j2
+    #

     # run the ansible scripts.
 The following scripts depend upon users
     # created by that process
     #